MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Technical Approach

 \subsection{Local Robot Definitions}

 Let there be some 3D world frame $\w$ defined with respect to the level ground and gravity vector (i.e., $z=0$ is the ``floor" and gravity faces down).
 Consider $\R$, a set of $N_\R$ robots operating in $\w$.
 Each robot $R \in \R$, has $N_R$ relative ranging antennas rigidly affixed to $R$'s body, where $R_k$ denotes $R$'s $k$th antenna.
 Additionally, for each $R$ let there be an \textit{a priori} and \textit{static} 3-tuple of known information $\I_R = \tup{\envelc_R, \envelt_R, \P_R}$, where: \begin{itemize} \item $\envelc_R = ^\top$ is a vector of \textit{constant} global state constraints on $R$ with respect to world frame $\w$.
 In other words, $\zc\wR$ is the commanded altitude, while $\rollc\wR$ and $\pitchc\wR$ are commanded relative roll and pitch. \item $\envelt_R = ^\top$ is a vector of \textit{constant} absolute (i.e., $\pm$) tolerances on global constraints $\envelc_R$. \item $\mathcal{P}_R = \{\T^R_{R_1}, \T^R_{R_2}, \dots, \T^R_{R_{N_R}}\}$ is an ordered set of $N_R$ \textit{constant} relative poses from $R$'s body frame to $R$'s $k$th antenna's frame.
-Additionally, from the information in $\T^R_{R_k}$, we can succinctly denote the point coordinate of $R$'s $k$th antenna in $R$'s frame as $\p^{R}_k$. \end{itemize} Since $\w$ is defined with respect to a level ground and gravity vector, the parameters $\tup{\z\wR, \roll\wR, \pitch\wR}$ -- unlike $\tup{\x\wR, \y\wR, \yaw\wR}$ -- are \textit{instantaneously} observable and \textit{directly} measurable from $R$ (e.g., via altimeter or downward facing LiDAR and onboard IMU).
+From $\T^R_{R_k}$, we can succinctly denote the location of $R$'s $k$th antenna in $R$'s frame as point $\p^{R}_k$, where $\ph^{R}_k$ is the equivalent homogeneous point. \end{itemize} Since $\w$ is defined with respect to a level ground and gravity vector, the parameters $\tup{\z\wR, \roll\wR, \pitch\wR}$ -- unlike $\tup{\x\wR, \y\wR, \yaw\wR}$ -- are \textit{instantaneously} observable and \textit{directly} measurable from $R$ (e.g., via altimeter or downward facing LiDAR and onboard IMU).
 Thus, the directly measured values $\envelm_R = ^\top$ can be continuously monitored by $R$ \textit{locally} (i.e., without relying on swarm communication).
-After an initial \textit{one-off} transmission of $\I_R$ to all agents $\R$, agent $R$ only needs to transmit again in the event of (1) wanting to change its commanded altitude/roll/pitch $\envelc_R$, or (2) it locally observes a violation of its previously communicated constraints, specifically:
+After an initial transmission of $\I_R$ to all agents $\R$, agent $R$ only needs to transmit again in the event of (1) wanting to change its commanded altitude/roll/pitch $\envelc_R$, or (2) it locally observes a violation of its previously communicated constraints, specifically:

 where $|\cdot|$ and $\leq$ are performed element-wise.
 In other words, all agents $\R$ can treat $\envelc_R$ as \textit{known} states during estimation, unless $R$ communicates otherwise.